Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 A study published in the Journal of the National Cancer Institute reveals that people who use chemicals to straighten or relax their hair have a higher risk of developing uterine cancer.
 Women of color, especially Black women, often use these products to style their naturally curly or wavy hair.

 As a result, these women face the greatest chance of receiving a cancer diagnosis, according to the study.
-In fact, women who regularly use chemical hair relaxers are twice as likely to develop uterine cancer as those who do not.
+Women who regularly use chemical hair relaxers are twice as likely to develop uterine cancer as those who do not.
 Many women facing medical issues after using these products are filing hair straightener cancer lawsuits against various product manufacturers.

 Relaxers and straighteners use a combination of chemicals to break down each hair's structure and make it more pliable and soft.
 People who prefer a smoother style often use these products several times yearly to maintain the look.